What's one way that someone can save money on their rent?

 Rent Closer To Your Work or School to Save on Commuting Cost

 Calculate your commuting expenses as part of your overall rent cost.
 Conventional wisdom tells you to pick less expensive neighborhoods when you're looking to save some money.
-But if you have to commute to work or school regularly, that cost should be part of your calculations.
-A higher monthly rent in an area that's closer to where you need to be may work out to lower expenses once you factor in gas prices or public transit.
-Lower rent is a good thing, but not if it forces you to spend more in other areas of your budget.
+But if you must commute to work or school regularly, that cost should be part of your calculations.
+A higher monthly rent in an area closer to where you need to be may work out to lower expenses once you factor in gas prices or public transit.
+Lower rent is good, but not if it forces you to spend more in other areas of your budget.

 - Rachel Reid, Subtl Beauty